 A. Don’t attempt to mount your TV without knowing the answer to this question!
 Consult your TV manufacturer’s website to determine which brackets are compatible with your TV model.
 The TV bracket manufacturer’s website should list sizes and brands of TV it works with, too.

 If both mount and television are listed as compatible by the manufacturers, the mount will support the TV’s weight.

-A: No one wants to have a wall-mounted TV break loose from the bracket and crash to the floor.
+A. No one wants to have a wall-mounted TV break loose from the bracket and crash to the floor.
 Proper installation of the bracket should ensure that it will be safe to use.
 Follow all of the bracket maker’s instructions exactly.
-And if you’re at all unsure that you can do the work on your own, hire a professional who will guarantee the work.
+If you’re at all unsure that you can do the work on your own, hire a professional who will guarantee the work.

 Q. What do I do with my soundbar?

 A. Some TV mounts have extra hardware onto which you can mount a soundbar.
 Perhaps you could install a wall shelf near the TV to hold the soundbar if your mount doesn’t offer extra hardware.

 Q. Do TV mounts work with curved-screen TVs?

 A. Most mounts will fit a curved TV and a flat screen TV equally well.
 Just make sure that the TV mount you want to use is listed as compatible with your curved TV model and screen size.

 BestReviews wants to be better.
 Please take our 3-minute survey,